JRHaven/Weather-Displayer/states/README.md

   the JSON library threw a json.decoder.JSONDecodeError
 * 11 - InvalidURL: Provided URL is either empty or doesn't fit the standard HTTP URL format (e.g. https://subdomain.domain.com)
+* 12 - GetterEnded: Non-fatal state to keep display running when Getter isn't, mainly used when a 503 error is detected but crashOnHTTPError is off